Home

 Biography of Greg Smestad, Ph.D.

-Photo of Greg Smestad Greg P. Smestad received his Ph.D. in Physical Chemistry from the Swiss Federal Institute of Technology (EPFL) in 1994 on the topic of the thermodynamic limits of quantum solar energy conversion.
+Greg P. Smestad received his Ph.D. in Physical Chemistry from the Swiss Federal Institute of Technology (EPFL) in 1994 on the topic of the thermodynamic limits of quantum solar energy conversion.
 He received his Masters degree in Materials Science and Engineering in 1985 from Stanford University, and his B. S. in Biology in 1983 from the University of Santa Clara in California.
 From 1995 to 2002, he was a part time professor in both the technical and policy fields.
 He currently works in the area of optoelectronics and materials used for solar energy conversion.
-He is owner of a consulting firm, and has been instrumental in bringing to market several educational and renewable energy-related products.
+He is the owner of this consulting firm, and has been instrumental in bringing to market several energy-related and educational products.
 He continues to develop, implement and analyze products that utilize advanced materials that lead to a cleaner and more sustainable environment.

 From 1985 to 1990, Dr. Smestad was employed by the Hewlett-Packard Company, first as a Materials and Process Engineer (growing Czochralski, CZ, GaP), and later as an LED Optics Design Engineer.
 There he proposed, developed, and implemented novel LED optics based on non-imaging optics that are now used extensively in automotive and energy efficiency applications.
 From 1990 to 1992, he created and managed the optics and semiconductor characterization lab at the Hahn-Meitner Institute Solar Energy group in Berlin, Germany, and conducted research on novel thin film solar cells.